Hozukii/linked-blog-starter-md/School/Math/Calculus/Question bank.md

 ans: t = 0.864 sec & a = - 9.25

 ---
 The volume of a melting snowball decreases at a rate proportional to its surface area.
 Initially, the snowball has volume $1000cm^2$ and it loses half of its volume after 5 minutes.
-I the shape of the snowball remains spherical during the entire melting period, estimate when it happens
+I the shape of the snowball remains spherical during the entire melting period, estimate when it disappears.

 ---
 The acceleration of a body moving through a liquid is given by: